Personalised, Accurate Autism Assessments in Adelaide

 How is an autism diagnosis made in South Australia?

-For a diagnosis of autism spectrum disorder to be issued in South Australia, two certified professionals, such as a psychologist and a speech development specialist, must assess the individual under DSM-5 criteria.
+For a diagnosis of autism spectrum disorder to be issued in South Australia, specifically in Adelaide, two certified professionals, such as a psychologist and a speech development specialist, must assess the individual under DSM-5 criteria.
 The assessment can either occur in a two-clinician environment or be done by two clinicians working in different environments.

 Why is early identification of autism important?